eshazen/smart-glass-driver/README.md

 reproducing a 1kHz output.
 This is well matched to the 5us slew of the DAC.

+## 2026-04-02

+ECOs for "Eric's" board:

+*  Solder a wire between pins 1 and 6 of U1 (best done on the bottom side) This connects DAC reference to 5V
+*  Solder a wire between J4 pin 3 and J2 pin 5
+*  Solder a wire between J4 pin 4 and J2 pin 7.
+This connects the SPI data and clock to the right Arduino pins

 ## 2026-04-01

 Ordered parts to assemble a system based on a transformer-based zener supply